-- I found face shapes of varying shades at a craft store and asked each client to choose a face that would represent them.
+- I found face shapes of varying shades at a craft store and asked the client to choose a face that will represent them.

 - Instead of cutting paper squares to label the yarn, I used address labels since they are also stickers.

-- We then took each worry out of their “brain” and talked about various possible solutions and ways to deal with the worries.
-If the client chose, they could cut the worry down and make it shorter to indicate they felt a little better about it.
+- We then took each worry out of their “brain” and talked about various solutions and ways to deal with the worries.
+If the client chose, they could cut the worry down to make it shorter to indicate they felt a little better about the worry.

-Since we used address labels to stick on the face shapes, I demonstrated removing some of the worries.
-I emphasized the importance of talking about our problems and applying any stress reduction techniques we had reviewed in our sessions together.
+Since we used address labels to stick on the face shape, I demonstrated removing some of the worries.
+I emphasized the importance of talking about our problems and applying any stress reduction techniques we have reviewed in our sessions together.
 For this particular client, we referred to the relaxation flip books completed in a prior session.

-6. The client took home their project and some blank labels so they can remove or add worries.
+- The client took home their project and some blank labels so they can remove worries, or add worries.
 This was helpful for the mother to understand more about her child’s worries and removing or cutting a worry down also felt really good for the client!